HIKING HOME PADDLING

 Upriver you may be starting to see some signs of life with the towns of New Matamoras on the Ohio side and Friendly on the West Virginia side with little Grandview Island in the middle.
 The shoreline in Friendly is a long string of docks from which originated quite a few boats and jet ski's today.
 This is a pretty large, open area which is clearly a favorite for recreation.

 New Matamoras as a community stretches out pretty far and as I got closer to the island I noted some more abandoned barges on the shoreline.
 There were 5 or 6 of them and I assume they help reinforce the shoreline from erosion.
-From what I now understand the reason I was seeing so many of these was that this area was once a thriving shipping point on the river and New Matamoras is clearly a town that values it's history.
-This is evidenced by this nice webpage constructed by their Historical Society (here).
+From what I now understand the reason I was seeing so many of these was that this area was once a thriving shipping point.
 Here's a couple more pictures of the area...

 Here's a photo of what the ramp looks like.
 From the stoplight you see it would appear that this ramp extends from the heart of downtown although I don't get the feeling that there will be a whole lot of parking available.